pjordann/RESTful-API-Nodejs-MongoDB/README.md

 # Description
 This backend service connects to the Spanish Government official website in order to obtain information about fuel pricing.
 After this data is fetched, it is processed and saved in a MongoDb databse instance.
 This process runs periodically, every 24 hours.
 Also, there is a twitter bot that compares fuel prices and publishes 1 tweet a day with the cheapest fuel and where it is sold.

-For this, we have used NodeJS, Express framework, MongoDB database and numerous libraries.
+Technologies:
+- NodeJS
+- Express framework
+- MongoDB database

 # Pre-requisites